SokolAK/QAWA-Fortran-Code-Profiler/README.md

 end
 ```

-# :blue_book: Manual
+# 📘 Manual

-## :wrench: Configuration
+## 🔧 Configuration
+Prepare a configuration file based on `QAWA/config_sample.py`.<br/>
-Set the path to your source files and list the procedures you want to profile in the `QAWA/config.py`:
+You should set the path to your source files and list the procedures you want to profile.
 ```
 # QAWA CONFIGURATION
 ########################################################################